- Home

 What is Relative Frequency in Statistics?

-The fraction or percentage of times a value occurs out of the total number of observations.
+Relative frequency is the fraction or percentage of times a value occurs out of the total number of observations.
+It converts raw counts into proportions, enabling fair comparisons between groups of different sizes.

 Next Steps